 His research interests are in software engineering with focus on software evolution, software architecture, software quality analysis, mining software repositories, and cloud-based software engineering.

 He is probably best known for his work on software evolution analysis and mining software archives.
 Since 1997 he has worked on devising ways in which mining these repositories can help to better understand software development, to devise predictions about quality attributes, and to exploit this knowledge in software analysis tools such as Evolizer, ChangeDistiller, or SOFAS.
+He is a shaper of the research area on Mining Software Repositories since 2004 and has contributed to establish it as a major area in software engineering research.

 He was the program chair of the two flagship conferences in the field of software engineering: ICSE and ESEC/FSE.